-yields on Fannie Mae and Freddie Mac obligations climbed back and soon exceeded their pre-conservatorship levels.
-This increase appears to have resulted primarily from a general flight to liquidity as well as tight financing conditions during the fall of 2008, rather than a reassessment by the market of what conservatorship would imply for the credit risk of the two firms' bonds going forward (as Krishnamurthy 2010 explained in this journal).
+The positive bond market reaction, coupled with a relatively smooth operational transition, suggested that the conservatorships at Fannie Mae and Freddie Mac were a success, at least initially.
+However, as the financial crisis intensified later in the fall of 2008 in the wake of the Lehman Brothers bankruptcy and other events, yields on Fannie Mae and Freddie Mac obligations climbed back and soon exceeded their pre-conservatorship levels.
+This increase appears to have resulted primarily from a general flight to liquidity as well as tight financing conditions during the fall of 2008, rather than a reassessment by the market of what conservatorship would imply for the credit risk of the two firms' bonds going forward (see Krishnamurthy 2010).

-Regardless of the cause, the attendant increase in mortgage rates worried policymakers and became an important contributor to the Federal Reserve's decision to engage in a "large-scale asset purchase program"-commonly referred to as "quantitative easing."
+Regardless of the cause, the attendant increase in mortgage rates worried policymakers and became an important contributor to the Federal Reserve's decision to engage in a "large-scale asset purchase program" - commonly referred to as "quantitative easing."
 On November 25, 2008, the Fed announced that it would purchase up to \$500 billion of agency mortgage-backed securities and up to \$100 billion of agency debt.
 As shown in Figure 5, this announcement substantially reduced yield spreads for agency securities, which subsequently normalized over the first quarter of 2009.
-(For discussions of the channels through which the large-scale
+(For discussions of the channels through which the large-scale asset purchases affected financial markets, see Gagnon et al. 2011; Hancock and Passmore 2011; or Krishnamurthy and Vissing-Jorgensen 2011.)
+Note that even though the Fed intervention appears to have lowered yield spreads, this does not mean that, had it come earlier, it would have stabilized Fannie Mae and Freddie Mac, since the underlying solvency issue would not have been addressed.
+Indeed, it seems likely that restoring the financial condition of Fannie Mae and Freddie Mac was an important precondition for the Federal Reserve to even have been willing to purchase agency securities in the first place.